 There’s no denying the tremendous benefits that dealer auctions online afford to their users.
 From the comfort of their own homes, auto buyers can browse an extensive inventory of vehicles.
-This inventory is often well in excess of other online retailers, and definitely in excess of what you’d find through a dealership.
+This inventory is often well more than other online retailers, and more than what you’d find through a dealership.
 Most importantly, though, online dealer auto auctions present an incredible opportunity for savings.
-It’s sometimes possible to save upwards of 70% on the purchase price of a vehicle, in fact.
+It’s sometimes possible to save upwards of 70% on the purchase price of a vehicle.

 The only real downside to using online dealer auctions is that you cannot personally inspect and test-drive a vehicle.
 For this reason, some mistakenly believe that they cannot properly vet a vehicle before they buy it.
-There are, in fact, a number of different things a buyer can do in order to ascertain the quality of any vehicle upon which they’d like to bid.
+There are, in fact, several different things a buyer can do to ascertain the quality of any vehicle upon which they’d like to bid.

 Requesting a Vehicle History Report for Used Cars in Dealer Auctions